semanticsean/ATAT/README.md

-📊 A/B+E Polling System: Includes the ABE script for creating synthetic polling systems, facilitating the generation of agent profiles and responses in structured formats.

-Looking for collaborators and sponsors, see contribute.md.

-supports personas and utility agents.

-Get a gut check

-Assemble a team when you can't afford

 # (@@) - ATAT - Email Client for AI Agents - 💪🏼🦾

 ATAT simplifies adoption of Human-to-AI, AI-to-AI interactions over one of the largest and most important communication stacks: email.